One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Left right twin Higgs model in a nutshell

 where

 and $g$ and $g'$ are the gauge couplings for $SU(2)_{L,R}$ and $U(1)_{B-L}$, and $q_{B-L}$ is the charge of the field under $U(1)_{B-L}$.

 The kinetic term for the two Higgs fields can be written as

 with $q_{B-L}=1$.
-As previously said, the Higgs mechanism for both $H$ and $\hat H$ makes the six gauge bosons massive whereas one gauge boson, photon, massless.
+The Higgs mechanism for both $H$ and $\hat H$ makes the six gauge bosons massive but one gauge boson, photon, massless.
 For the charged gauge bosons, there is no mixing between the $W^\pm_L$ and $W^\pm_R$: $W^\pm_L$ is identified with the SM weak gauge boson $W^\pm$ while $W^\pm_R$ is much heavier than $W^\pm$ and is denoted as $W^\pm_H$.
 Their masses are

 Note that $M^2_W+M^2_{W_H}=\frac{g^2}{2}(f^2+\hat f^2)$.
 The linear combinations of the neutral gauge bosons $W^0_L, W^0_R$ and $B$ yield two neutral massive gauge bosons $Z, Z_H$ and one photon $A$ with masses, respectively: